naturalspirit-dev/naturalspirit-dev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a design-minded front-end developer focused on building exceptional digital experiences.
-I am highly adaptable and driven by learning.
-If there is a problem, I seek ways to fix it.
-Whether it takes reading a book or picking up a lesson in a new framework, I’ve alwaysbeen eager to solve the challenges that development can bring.
+I am a design-minded front-end developer && blockchain focused on building exceptional digital experiences, highly versatile and driven by learning.
+When problems arise, I seek ways to fix them.
+Whether it takes reading a book or picking up a lesson in a new framework, I’ve always been eager to solve the challenges that development can bring.
+Also I am working on Blockchain technology as well like EthereumSmart Contract, Layer 2 solutions.
+I am a fast learner so I can work with any unfamiliar programming.

 #### INTEREST
 All things audio and musicproduction - including sounddesign,composition, mixing andmastering.